Get E-Book

 process.exit(), exitCode, and Exit Events

-When the event loop has nothing left to do, Node exits on its own.
+When the event loop has nothing left to do, Node exits naturally.
 That means there are no pending timers, open sockets, active handles, or queued I/O callbacks keeping the process alive.
-Pending callbacks tied to active work have had a chance to run, and streams with active writes have had a chance to flush.
-The exit code defaults to 0, or to whatever value you set on process.exitCode.

 process.exitCode = 1;

-You can also pass a code directly to process.exit():
+You can pass a code directly to process.exit() -

-process.exit() forces synchronous termination after registered 'exit' handlers run.
-Pending timers, unresolved promises, socket work, asynchronous filesystem callbacks, and buffered writes are not allowed to finish.
+process.exit() forces Node into shutdown.
+It runs registered "exit" handlers, then terminates.
+Pending timers, unresolved promises, socket work, async filesystem callbacks, and buffered writes do not get a chance to finish.

 const fs = require('node:fs');